 Let me share some of my favorite quick-bread recipes.
 These are all so good and worth checking out!

-- Healthy Pumpkin Bread- I know you love classic pumpkin bread, but a healthy version is always a welcome site during the holidays too.
-Don't worry, this is still a moist pumpkin bread recipe, just made with simple ingredients that have a healthier twist.
+- Pumpkin Bread- I know you love classic pumpkin bread, but a lighter version is always a welcome site during the holidays too.
+Don't worry, this is still a moist pumpkin bread recipe, just made with simple ingredients that have a lighter twist.
 It is also a really easy pumpkin bread recipe.

 - Pumpkin bread with chocolate chips- This is a recipe from Sally's Baking blog and it is a good one.
 The pumpkin chocolate combo is not one to be missed!